rust-lang/rfcs/text/0000-public-private-dependencies.md

 The warning message might not be the clearest in how to resolve as its emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.
+As a last resort, we could put a hack in cargo to intercept the lint and emit a new version of it that explains things in terms of cargo.

-There are risks with the `cargo fix` approach is it requires us to take a non-machine applicable lint, parsing out the information we need to identify the corresponding `Cargo.toml`, and translate it into a change for `Cargo.toml`.
+There are risks with the `cargo fix` approach as it requires us to take a non-machine applicable lint, parsing out the information we need to identify the corresponding `Cargo.toml`, and translate it into a change for `Cargo.toml`.